hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 to be in G2 and these alternations will continue.
-Two variations of Groth signatures (described in the paper) are used, the algorithms are same but one, called `Groth1`, has messages in G1 and verkey in G2 and the other, called `Groth2`, has messages in G2 and verkey in G1. even-level issuers use Groth1 signature and have verkey in group G2 while odd-level issuers use Groth2 signatures and have verkey in G1.
+Two variations of Groth signatures (described in the paper) are used, the algorithms are same but one, called `Groth1`, has messages in G1 and verkey in G2 and the other, called `Groth2`, has messages in G2 and verkey in G1.
+Even-level issuers use Groth1 signature and have verkey in group G2 while odd-level issuers use Groth2 signatures and have verkey in G1.
 Signing key is a single field element whereas the verification key size depends linearly on the maximum number of supported attributes.
+It is worth mentioning that the odd/even level API is exposed as a building block and the application level code should sufficiently hide those details. eg, In the credential issuance protocol, when the credential is being requested, the requester would know at what level the issuer is and the requester's code will thus choose the keys at the appropriate level.

 ## API